hoprnet/uHTTP-crypto/README.md

-# pHTTP-crypto
+# u(nlinked)HTTP-crypto

-p(rivate)HTTP crypto library
+This is u(nlinked)HTTP crypto library.

-Provides encryption and decryption functionality for pHTTP.
+Provides encryption and decryption functionality for uHTTP.

+## Deployment